Advice on Choosing a Password

 - Don't use a word contained in (English or foreign language) dictionaries, spelling lists, or other lists of words.

-- Don't use a password shorter than six characters.
+- Don't use a password shorter than eight characters.

 - Do use a password with mixed-case alphabetics.